aldoram5/MonikaModDev/CHAT-AI.md

   - Read any input date and allow the conversation retrieve it as needed to either store it or check it against another date.
 I already have half of the function written, will get back to it soon
   - The predefined answers in greetings, nonsense and current state queries must be either specified by the writting team, dropped entirely or changed so they can be loaded as well
   - There's also a predefined answer if she can't find a suitable response this one also must be defined by the writters
+  - The token system needs more Tokens to work with $DATE, $TODAY, $TOMORROW tokens are kinda planned but still feedback would be very welcome here.
   - The actions system requires more actions to be really useful, opinions on what types of actions could be helpful would be very appreciated
   - There's a memory module that right now only works to store info about the player input sentence in the temporal memory, however the permanent memory isn't permanent because I want to know if the values gotten from the chat module should be stored in the persistent file or in another file
   - In that memory module there's also some variables that are named after human emotions, the idea was that conversations could change her emotions and also her conversations could vary depending on her emotions as well, however this seemed like an overkill and I never really figured out how to add something with this, if anyone has more imagination for this suggestions are welcome, if not the emotion part can be dropped.